-A "peremptory writ in the first instance" is an order telling the trial court to do what the petitioner has requested (or some modified form of what the petitioner requested) that is issued without the appellate division first issuing an alternative writ or order to show cause.
-It is very rare for the appellate division to issue a peremptory writ in the first instance, and it will not do so unless the respondent and real parties in interest have received notice that the court might do so, either through the petitioner expressly asking for such relief in the petition, or by the court first notifying the parties and giving the respondent court and any real party in interest a chance to file an opposition.
+A "peremptory writ in the first instance" is an order telling the small claims court to do what the petitioner has requested (or some modified form of what the petitioner requested) that is issued without the appellate division judge first issuing an alternative writ or order to show cause.
+It is very rare for the appellate division judge to issue a peremptory writ in the first instance, and this will not be done unless the respondent and real parties in interest have received notice that the judge might do so, either through the petitioner expressly asking for such relief in the petition or by the judge giving the respondent court and any real party in interest notice and a chance to file an opposition.

-The respondent court or a real party in interest can file a response to the appellate division's notice (called an "opposition") that explains why the trial court should not be ordered to do what the petitioner has requested.
-The opposition must be served and filed within the time specified by the appellate division or, if no time is specified, within 30 days from the date the notice was issued.
+The respondent court or a real party in interest can file a response to the appellate division judge's notice (called an "opposition") that explains why the small claims court should not be ordered to do what the petitioner has requested.
+The opposition must be served and filed within the time specified by the appellate division judge or, if no time is specified, within 30 days from the date the notice was issued.
 The petitioner will then have a chance to serve and file a reply within 15 days after the opposition is filed.
-The appellate division may then set the matter for oral argument.
-When all the papers have been served and filed (or the time to serve and file them has passed) and oral argument is completed, the appellate division will decide the case.
+The appellate division judge may then set the matter for oral argument.
+When all the papers have been served and filed (or the time to serve and file them has passed) and any oral argument is completed, the appellate division judge will decide the case.